LouisPwr/AdDeam/README.md

     conda install -c bioconda addeam

-### 1. Install from Source
+### 2. Install from Source

     git clone https://github.com/LouisPwr/AdDeam
+    cd AdDeam/
-    cd src && make
+    cd src/ && make
     cd ..
     pip install -r requirements.txt

 Note:
 bam2prof is a C++ tool used by AdDeam that is fast and robust for generating damage profiles from BAM files.
+It relies on htslib and samtools.